 11. Iowa is the largest producer of pork, corn and eggs in the nation.

-It is not surprising that Iowa is the number one producer of pork and corn, but Iowa is also the largest producer of eggs and ethanol, as well as wind energy.
+It's not surprising that Iowa is the number one producer of pork and corn, but Iowa is also among the largest producers of eggs and ethanol, as well as wind energy.
 The country would be lost without this state!

 12. Depending on your definition, the first modern computer was created in Iowa.

 13. Iowa used to have giant sloths.

-What are some more surprising facts about Iowa?
+What are some more weird facts about Iowa?
 Is there anything on this list you didn’t know?
-Share with us in the comments section below!
+Share with us in the comments section!